Thermal Comfort - Introduction to SOLWEIG¶

 Now open the SOLWEIG plugin.
 Use both the vegetation and land cover schemes as before.
 This time, tick in Include POI(s), select your point layer and use the ID attribute as ID field.

 Tick in Use continuous meteorological dataset and choose gbg19970606_2015a.txt as Input meteorological file.
-Also, tick in to save Tmrt as Output maps.
+Also, tick in to save Tmrt (in the Output maps section of the dialogue box).
 Run the model again.

 Examine your output with SOLWEIG Analyzer¶